 2. Lunge Variations

-"With this you can overload the bar without changing the motor pattern of the hips.
+Robb Philippus: "With this you can overload the bar without changing the motor pattern of the hips.
 It teaches the lifter to sit back into the squat, too.
 Most people get very uncomfortable doing that; they feel that transition into the heels and get gun-shy actually committing to the lift.
 When you overload with up to 20 percent over a max weight, it can really help a lifter learn how to not question the movement."

-The Bench Press
+The Best Bench Press Accessory Moves

-1. Dead Press
+1. Pin Press

 2. Spoto Press

-"I like these because they work the lower part of your triceps just above your elbow.
+Laura Phelps: "I like these because they work the lower part of your triceps just above your elbow.
 Those are the muscles that really flex your elbow and lock weights down.
 If you've never done them before, it might feel odd, like it's bothering your elbows, but that's usually because that part of your triceps has never been worked."

 1. Good Morning

-2. Paused Deadlifts Below the Knee
+4. Deadlifts with a Pause Below the Knee